simpleledger/slpjs/readme.md

 - Non-breaking changes:
   - Added new `vout` property to validation parents in `LocalValidator` class
   - Added change log to `readme.md`
+  - Refactored transaction builder methods into a new class called `TransactionHelpers`

 ### 0.15.13
 - Fixed issue in `isSlpAddress` where it would throw instead of return false on some inputs.
 - Added `isLegacyAddress`, `toLegacy`, and `slpAddressFromHash160` methods to `Utils` class.

+### 0.15.12
+- Add transaction helper methods for [NFT1](https://github.com/simpleledger/slp-specifications/blob/master/NFT.md#extension-groupable-supply-limitable-nft-tokens-as-a-derivative-of-fungible-tokens)

+### 0.15.11
+- validate chunks of 20 with bitcoin.com validator endpoint

+### 0.15.10
+- handle array object type response from `sendRawTransaction` method in `BitboxNetwork` class

+### 0,15.9
+- Add default remote validation for BitboxNetwork
+- Simplified all README examples to use default validator
+- Add description for how to override the default validator